 - Plenty of RAM for multitasking and storage for saving stuff

-Check out the biggest Chromebook ever on amazon.
+Check out one of the biggest Chromebook ever on Amazon.

 Big Screen #2: Acer Chromebook 14 (CB3-431-C5FM)

 The second largest screen is also by Acer, and it’s the Acer 14.

 This laptop has a 14’’ screen with a full HD IPS display.